[Last updated July 15, 2019]

 As identified in the Brookline Comprehensive Plan 2005-2015, "new commercial development is a powerful resource for allowing the town to maintain and improve its public services and facilities."
-Commercial developments are taxed at a higher rate (presently 67% more) than residential development, and commercial developments generally require fewer services than residential developments.
+Commercial developments are taxed at a higher rate than residential development, and commercial developments generally require fewer services than residential developments.

 Children's Hospital at 1, 2-4 Brookline Place - 229,500 square feet of office and medical office in Brookline Village